Jair Bolsonaro, defiantly unvaccinated, will test U.N. General Assembly’s covid ‘honor system’

-It’s U.N. tradition that the president of Brazil speaks first — yet it’s not clear how the body would enforce the mandate if Bolsonaro enters the General Assembly Hall without first getting a shot.
-The U.N. did not respond to a request for comment.
+It’s U.N. tradition that the president of Brazil speaks first — yet the body seems to have little ability or appetite to enforce the mandate if Bolsonaro enters the General Assembly Hall without first getting a shot.

 “Everyone who has contracted this virus are vaccinated, even in a way that’s more effective than the vaccine itself.
 So don’t argue it,” Bolsonaro has said.
 Brazil has the second-highest covid-19 death toll in the world — second only to the United States — with nearly 590,000 deaths and 37 percent of the population fully vaccinated, according to Our World In Data.